Whenua Haumanu , Nurturing the land through exploring pastoral farming

 • greenhouse gas production from pasture types and species

-• plant root depth and activity.
+• root depth and activity.

 Dairy animal research